ETS-ReactNative1/node/README.md

 # TODO

+[10 Best Tips for Learning Vue from Vue Masters](https://medium.com/vue-mastery/10-best-tips-for-learning-vue-from-vue-masters-a21c794b1e6e) If you’re a developer who is just starting out with Vue.js, jumping in can be both exciting and overwhelming.
+While everybody’s learning process is very different, I asked six Vue Masters the following question “What advice would you give developers who are just starting Vue.js that you wish you would have known?”

 [Tip: Get the unique values of an array in JavaScript](https://twitter.com/addyosmani/status/1080727964411674624?s=11)

 [The Chronicles of JavaScript Objects](https://blog.bitsrc.io/the-chronicles-of-javascript-objects-2d6b9205cd66) Objects are the foundation of JavaScript and permeate its every aspect.
 Almost everything in JavaScript is an object.
 In fact, only six things are not objects.
 They are — null,undefined, strings, numbers, boolean, and symbols.
 These are called primitive values or primitive types.